JEE Main

 Aptitude: Objective type (MCQ)

-• Section A in each subject will have 20 Multiple Choice Questions (MCQ) i.e. each question will have four choices, only one being the correct choice.
+• Section A in each subject consists of 20 Multiple Choice Questions (MCQs), each with four options, only one of which is correct.

-• For both sections, each correct answer fetches 4 marks, while each incorrect answer has a penalty of 1 mark (-1 mark).
+• For both sections, each correct answer awards 4 marks, while each incorrect answer results in a penalty of 1 mark (-1 mark).

-• No marks are awarded for questions not attempted.
+• No marks are given for questions that are not attempted.

 The no. of questions in each part is as follows: